swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     rm: data: is a directory

-Luckily it will only remove local files
+Luckily it will only remove local files.

+rm also has a **-r** (recursive) flag. to get rid of a directory and all of its contents you could use rm -r, but be careful, it will bite you. (with great power comes great responsibility)